bminard/experimental/vagrant/debian/README.md

 That's it :-)

-You can find the result on the vagrantcloud here: https://vagrantcloud.com/deimosfr/debian-wheezy

 To manage multiple versions of Debian update the ``Makefile`` provided in this directory.
 To update the ``Makefile``, add the name of the Packer template (e.g., "debian-version.json") to each makefile target.